16 Different Types of Evergreen Trees (With Pictures)

 10. Spruce Trees

-The spruce tree is a large family of trees found in temperate zones north of the equator.
-It’s another evergreen with a long lifespan, and one tree in Norway is estimated to be more than 9,500 years old, claiming the title as the world’s oldest tree.
-These trees are extremely versatile and we use them for tonewood and musical instruments.
-It’s also an important ingredient in paper, timber, and medicine.
+The spruce tree is a large family of trees in temperate zones north of the equator.
+It’s another evergreen with a long lifespan, and one tree in Norway is estimated to be more than 9,500 years old, claiming the title of the world’s oldest tree.
+The trees are incredibly versatile and used for tonewood and musical instruments.
+They’re also an important ingredient in paper, timber, and medicine.

 11. Cypress Trees

 Cypress is a large group of trees and shrubs that you can find worldwide in the temperate zone.
-These trees can grow more than 200 feet tall, and you will often see them decorating a park or church due to their ornamental appearance.
-The timber can be valuable, but it’s not as popular as other species like oak or pine.
+The trees can grow more than 200 feet tall, and you will often see them decorating a park or church due to their ornamental appearance.
+The timber is valuable but not as popular as other species like oak or pine.

 Related Read: 12 Types of Trees in Connecticut (With Pictures)